-These include viticulture USA.
+These include viticulture United States.
 South America.
 Australia.
-New Zealand and South Africa (you could also Canada should be expected).
-These areas were developed from the beginning of the 16th century through the great discovery and conquest trips for viticulture.
+New Zealand and South Africa (you could too Canada should be expected).
+These areas were created from the beginning of the 16th century by the great expeditions for the viniculture developed.
 Above all, the colonists had a religious motivation for viticulture, namely around altar wine to create.
-On the North American continent (especially on the east coast) there were numerous, proliferating in the forests Wild vines However, targeted cultivation and vinification was unknown among the natives.
+On the North American continent, there were numerous on the east coast, proliferating in the forests Wild vines However, targeted cultivation or vinification was unknown among the natives.
 The colonists could due to the nature of the American vines do not get a drinkable wine from it.
-That's why people started growing European varieties everywhere.
+The wines made from it had the unpleasant strawberry aroma or taste of the European taste Foxton, That's why people started growing European varieties everywhere.
 But mostly this was not successful, because the phylloxera. fungal diseases as mildew, other vine diseases and extreme climatic conditions caused most attempts to fail.
 The causes remained unknown for centuries.

-The Dutchman Jan van Riebeeck (1619-1677) planted the first vines near Cape Town in 1655, which was the beginning of South Africa, The father of South African viticulture, however, is Governor Simon van der Stel (1639-1712), the famous winery in 1685 Constantia founded.
+The Dutchman Jan van Riebeeck (1619-1677) planted the first vines near Cape Town in 1655, which was the beginning of South Africa, The father of South African viticulture, however, is the governor Simon van der Stel (1639-1712), the famous winery in 1685 Constantia founded.
 From 1788 was Australia opened for viticulture, as an English convict ship under Captain Arthur Phillip landed in the harbor of Sydney.
 And then in 1819 followed New Zealand where Australian vines were planted on the North Island.
-The viticulture in the countries of the new world reached already 200 years ago the first highlights.
-Wines from South Africa were delivered in the 18th century to European ruling houses such as the Russian Tsar's Court and wines from Chile to the Spanish King.
+Viticulture in the countries of the New World reached the first highlights 200 years ago.
+Wines from South Africa were delivered in the 18th century to European ruling houses such as the Russian Tsar's Court and wines from Chile to the Spanish King's Farm.
 In the 19th century, wines from Argentina took top places in world exhibitions and won many gold medals.

-But then it was from the beginning of the 20th century a little quiet, a new beginning was only from the 1960s.
-Particularly noteworthy as pioneering viticulture pioneers include Robert Mondavi (1913-2008) and Joe Heitz (1919-2000) in Napa Valley, California, the brothers Gallo in central California, Max Schubert (1915-1994) in Australia, as well as James Busby (1802-1871) in New Zealand.
+But then it became a little quiet from the beginning of the 20th century, a new beginning was only from the 1960s.
+Particularly noteworthy as groundbreaking viticulture pioneers include Robert Mondavi (1913-2008) and Joe Heitz (1919-2000) in Napa Valley, California, the brothers Gallo in central California, Max Schubert (1915-1994) in Australia, as well as James Busby (1802-1871) in New Zealand.
 These men used new viticulture techniques and provided important impulses.
 They relied on the many years of experience of the traditional wine-growing countries Italy, France, Spain and Germany and introduced European varieties.

-Automation methods such as machine vintage and even pruning, as well as the term precision viticulture were developed in the US.
-The geographical origin does not have the same meaning as in Europe.
+Automation methods such as machine vintage and even pruning, as well as the term precision viticulture were developed in the USA.
+The geographical ancestry does not have the same meaning as in Europe.
 The wines are rather varietal and fruity produced. the toast flavor (Wood tone) through Barrique is often given high importance in the New World.
-A substantial difference exists also in the fermentation The temperatures are often much lower in the New World.
-Both varieties In recent decades, more and more alignment has taken place finishing has also become the standard.
+A substantial difference exists also in the fermentation Temperatures are often much lower in the New World.
+Both varieties In recent decades, more and more alignment has taken place finishing has also become standard.
 See also below Africa.
 Asia.
 Europe.
 South America and tropics, as well as under Wine production volumes,